janekelin/programming-exercise-stay-or-fall/README.md

 Based on this assumption, the following steps were taken:

 - development to be done with server-side JavaScript
-- `readline` Node module to be used as an interface for managing `stdin/stdout` related actions
+- `readlineSync` Node package to be used as an interface for managing `stdin/stdout` related actions